5 Steps to New Year Homestead Planning

-I can’t purchase chicks this year because my outdoor shop doesn’t have electricity for a heating plate so I will be buying 6-10 juvenile laying hens.
-The coop is set up for easy egg collection and easy moving so my kiddos can collect the eggs and we can move the hens to a new area of grass every other day.
+I can’t purchase chicks this year because my outdoor shop doesn’t have electricity for a heating plate so I will be buying 6-10 juvenile laying hens. (**update, my awesome dad wired my shop so I did raise chicks) The coop is set up for easy egg collection and easy moving so my kiddos can collect the eggs and we can move the hens to a new area of grass every other day.

 All of my livestock records will be kept within The Livestock Management Binder for easy referencing and to make next year’s planning easier.

 I added meat rabbits in addition to the chickens in 2022, but I realized that I took on more than I could handle at this point in my life.
 For 2023 I am re-evaluating my limitations and scaling back to a more intentional and manageable setup.

 The rabbits have been sold and in 2023 I will focus only on chickens for meat & eggs and honeybees.
 My money, time, and energy do not need to be stretched further than that right now.
 I don’t consider it a failure to take a step back, in fact, I consider that growth.